-The truly incredible Muhure has an impressive nature that goes far beyond mere physical size.
+The incredible Muhure has an impressive nature that goes far beyond mere physical size.
 This holds true given the fact that it manages to amaze the viewer despite one limiting factor.
-That’s the fact of its not being an overly large variety of flora.
+That’s the fact of its not being an overly large variety of flora, compared to some.

 That’s due to the fact that each plant produces a number of erect stems.
 These grow from a short base, relatively close to the ground.
 Each of these features further measures about 15.75 in ( 40 cm) in total diameter, and most commonly develops small in clumps.

-In addition, each of these remarkable stems possesses numerous long, thin leaves.
-These themselves also grow to as much as an incredible 13.5 ft (4.1 m) in length.
+Each of these remarkable stems further possesses numerous long, thin leaves.
+These parts of the plant themselves also grow to as much as an incredible 13.5 ft (4.1 m) in length.
 Further, this unique foliage also has a light green color, and slightly serrated on the edges.

-Furthermore, the astonishing Muhure also possesses yet another distinctive characteristic.
-Unlike many similar plants, it produces both male and female cones.
+The astonishing Muhure also possesses yet another distinctive characteristic to set it apart.
+Unlike many similar plants, this one produces both male and female cones.
 Though obviously not unknown, it nonetheless remains a moderately uncommon trait.

 - Kingdom: Plantae